 Year 3 BT at St Matthew's Primary in Page were enjoying fruit break when Catholic Voice visited.
-The children took turns sharing their news and then it
+The children took turns sharing their news and then it was time for maths.
+Working in groups they explored shapes and graphs using blocks, the interactive whiteboard and exercises in their books.

-LEFT:

-Ms Cathy Talbot with her year 3 class.
+LEFT: Ms Cathy Talbot with her year 3 class.